Kemystra/frontendmentor-url-shortening-master/README.md

 4. `::after` and `::before` pseudoelements can only be applied on "container" elements like `div`.
 Learned this the hard way when making the error message for the URL input!

 5. CORS lol.
 CleanURI API does not have the necessary CORS headers.
-I used a local proxy server for this challenge.
+I used Netlify's function service as a proxy for the API.

+6. `position: fixed` requires both horizontal and vertical position set (e.g: `top: 0;` and `left: 0;`).
+It will not work without either of them.

 ### Continued development

+1. I just realized that a relatively new `dialog` HTML tag would have made it easier to show the attribution part.
+Gonna use that next time.

 ### Useful resources